 The truth is, no one can be allergic to gluten; rather, someone can be allergic to wheat, have celiac disease (an autoimmune condition), or have gluten sensitivity or intolerance.

-All gluten spectrum disorders adversely impact someone’s life and strict adherence to a gluten-free diet (or wheat-free diet for someone with a wheat allergy) is required at all times.
+All gluten spectrum disorders adversely impact someone’s life, and strict adherence to a gluten-free diet (or wheat-free diet for someone with a wheat allergy) is required at all times.
+(Some wheat starch is considered gluten-free, be careful with “gluten-free” labeled foods if you have a wheat allergy.)

 Thank you for sharing your story.
 Such an inspiration to any one with health challenges who might be contemplating changing their diets.